xander-p/xander-p/README.md

 ### Hello there 👋
-> 🎓 I am currently working on a PhD project, which involves computational analysis of cell-cell interactions of the human hepatic microenvironment.
+> 🎓 Currently, I am working on a PhD research that involves computational analysis of interactome in the human hepatic microenvironment.
-> 🌍 Happy to discuss collaboration or contribute to a hackathon or an educational project.
+> 🌍 I'd be delighted to explore partnerships or participate in a hackathon or educational initiative.
 > 🧬 Self-taught in bioinformatics since 2016 and ongoing.
 Genomics -> single-cell transcriptomics -> ?.
-> ⌨️ Publish some thoughts on my personal blog: https://mutation.me
+> ⌨️ Every now and then, sharing some ideas via the blog: https://mutation.me

 #### I mostly write with:
 ![R](https://img.shields.io/badge/r-%23276DC3.svg?style=for-the-badge&logo=r&logoColor=white)